BMYS Members Constitution

 The Board may, with the consent of the person, elect a person as a Respected Member who is a member or a past member of the Company, and who in the opinion of the Board commands respect through age, character and special contributions to the Company.

-A Respected member shall not be entitled to vote at any General Meeting or election, nor be elected as a Director of the Company.
-They must not utilize the Company’s boating facilities unless in the company of a member whose vessel is listed in the Company’s boat register.
+A Respected member shall be entitled to vote at any General Meeting or election, but shall not be entitled to be elected as a Director of the Company.

 A Respected member shall be entitled to such use of the Company’s facilities and services as shall be determined by the Board from time to time.